 Although the church leaflet uses words like “unique artistic masterpieces” and “rare beauty”, the interior of the Sant’Eustorgio is actually quite simple.
 One of the oldest works of art can be found in the nave: a painted crucifix which dates back to the late twelfth century and is clearly still medieval in style.
 The high altar was commissioned by Gian Galeazzo Visconti (1351-1402), who became the first Duke of Milan in 1395.
 Visconti was the arch enemy of Florence and can be seen as the bad guy (the prefect of Antioch) in one of the frescoes in the Brancacci Chapel in that city.
 The high altar, or at least the central panel showing the Crucifixion, is attributed to the Gothic sculptor Jacopino da Tradate.
 The tomb of Pietro Torelli in the Chapel of Saint Dominic – the second chapel on the right – is also attributed to Da Tradate.

 However, Portinari did not intend the chapel to be just for himself.
 The Medici banker wanted it to house the tomb of Saint Peter of Verona, a Dominican martyr.
 Peter of Verona was a preacher and inquisitor who was involved in the struggles of the Church against a heretical sect known as the Cathars.
 He was murdered by a hired assassin in 1252 and canonised the next year by Pope Innocentius IV (1243-1254).
-His body was taken to the Sant’Eustorgio and initially laid to rest in a simple tomb.
+Several churches in Italy are dedicated to him, for instance the San Pietro Martire on Murano, Venice.
+Peter’s body was taken to the Sant’Eustorgio and initially laid to rest in a simple tomb.
 It was not until 1336 that the Dominicans commissioned a splendid monument for him.
 Funds were provided by Azzone Visconti, Lord of Milan (1329-1339), and other wealthy Milanese.
 The Pisan artist Giovanni di Balduccio was hired to sculpt the tomb.
 Giovanni completed the job in 1339.

 For some reason, the monument was not installed in the Portinari Chapel until 1736.
 It was originally placed in the choir, and moved to its present location in 1875.
 The tomb itself is made of Carrara marble and is supported by pillars made of Verona red marble.
 Resting against the pillars are eight statues representing the Virtues.
 The reliefs on the tomb show scenes from the life of Peter of Verona.
 The level of detail is quite exceptional.
 The frescoes in the Portinari Chapel are the work of Vincenzo Foppa (ca. 1427-1515).
 They are also about Saint Peter’s life and show the four Doctors of the Church as well.